gianpierodiblasi/LogicalCircuit/README.md

 ## Description
 This API provides two classes to (visually) manage logical circuits.

-The *LogicalCircuit* class can be used to manage a logicalCircuit; the following JSON describes the structure used by the class to manage the circuit.
+The *LogicalCircuit* class can be used to manage a logical circuit; the following JSON describes the structure used by the class to manage the circuit.
 ```javascript
 {
   "inputs": [{